Female Health: Information for Women

 Approximately forty-percent of the pregnancies in America are unplanned.
 Information and education concerning pregnancy and conception can help women to prepare for a pregnancy, as well as a future as a mother.
-Learning about diseases that can complicate pregnancy such as Epilepsy, Depression, Asthma, Thyroid Disease, Diabetes, or Lupus, is important.
-Other factors can affect a pregnancy, and learning about them can help a woman and her baby to stay healthy.
+Learning about diseases that can complicate pregnancy, such as Epilepsy, Depression, Asthma, Thyroid Disease, Diabetes, or Lupus, is important.
+Other factors can impact a pregnancy, and learning about them can help a woman and her baby to stay healthy.
 The period of time during which a woman is pregnant is a time when a woman's health is critical to both the baby and herself.

-Women who have children devote very large portions of their lives to being a mother, with responsibilities that may last up to sixty years or longer.
-As a mother, a woman is not only responsible for her own health; she is also concerned for the health of her family.
+Women who have children devote large portions of their lives to being a mother, with responsibilities that may last up to sixty years or longer.
+As a mother, a woman is not only responsible for her health; she is also concerned for the health of her family.
 Approximately one-third of the children in America live separate from their fathers; mothers are being relied upon to both nurture and protect their children.

 In a strict sense, menopause is the time in a woman's life when menstruation ceases, and she no longer ovulates.
-However, it is also a time in a woman's life, usually when she is in her forties or fifties that has often been referred to as, 'the change in life.'
+However, it is also a time in a woman's life, usually when she is in her forties or fifties, that has often been referred to as, 'the change in life.'
 Menopause can be measured through diminishing hormone levels as well.
 Symptoms of menopause can include forgetfulness, hot flashes, vaginal dryness, mood swings, fluctuating sexual desires, urinary incontinence and difficulty sleeping.
 There are health care options for working with symptoms of menopause.